Ys Series - Digital Emelas: Spreading Awareness of Ys

 We're still referencing the material we made at that time when we make a new Ys game."

-To clarify, the recommended Story Path would be Ys I, II, Origin, Celceta (IV), Felghana (III), Napishtim (VI), Seven, then Lacrimosa (VIII).
+To clarify, the recommended Story Path would be Ys I, II, Origin, Nordics (X), Celceta (IV), Felghana (III), Lacrimosa (VIII), Napishtim (VI), Seven, reading "The Lost Sword" novella (if you have access to it), then Monstrum Nox (IX).
+You can also choose to play Lacrimosa (VIII) after Ys Seven if you want to play Ys VIII and IX back-to-back.
 For further details on story, check out our LORE page (spoiler alert!) that explains this in greater detail.

 The Action Path focuses on gameplay over story.
-The #1 rule of gaming is that you enjoy the games you play, so if you're in it to slay beasts and giant bosses, choose to begin with either Felghana (III), Celceta (IV), Seven or Lacrimosa of Dana (VIII).
+Play this route if you don't mind spoilers.
+The #1 rule of gaming is that you enjoy the games you play, so if you're in it to slay beasts and giant bosses, pick a group above and play the games in any order.
 Furthermore, we recommend playing Ys I, II and Origin in that specific order.

 The importance of Ys Origin & VI